Common Dress Terms and Definitions

 Natural: A natural waistline sits at your natural waist.
 This is typically just above your hips, at the same level as your navel.

-V and U shaped: These types of waistline are not straight, instead forming a V or U shape either in the front or back of the dress or, oftentimes, in both places.
+V and U shaped: These types of waistline are not straight but form a V or U shape either in the front or back of the dress or, oftentimes, in both places.

 Princess seam: This style has no waist seam.
 Instead, the pieces for the bodice and skirt are cut from continual swaths of fabric and sewn together in vertical seams, known as princess seams.